tstolarczyk/SoHAPPy/docs/introduction.rst

     * a folder with the IRFs.
-The IRF file repository is expected to be organised in a strict way as the folder structure is used internally by `SoHAPPy` to get the suitable IRFs file (see `Instrument response functions <irf.rst>`_ for details)
+The IRF file repository is expected to be organised in a strict way as the folder structure is used internally by `SoHAPPy` to get the suitable IRFs file (see `Instrument response functions <irf.html>`_ for details)

-The graph below illustrate this organisation.
+The graph below illustrates this organisation.
 For the light curves, none of the names nor the organisation are mandatory (They will be passed by the user in the configuration file or on the command line).